 Moreover, a financial institution will be responsible under the final Guidelines for overseeing its service provider arrangements only when the service is provided directly to the financial institution.
-The Agencies clarified this point by amending the definition of ''service provider'' in the final Guidelines to state that it applies only to a person or entity that maintains, processes, or otherwise is permitted access to customer information through its provision of services directly to the financial institution.
+The Agencies clarified this point by amending the definition of "service provider" in the final Guidelines to state that it applies only to a person or entity that maintains, processes, or otherwise is permitted access to customer information through its provision of services directly to the financial institution.
 Thus, for instance, a payment intermediary involved in the collection of a check but that has no correspondent relationship with a financial institution would not be considered a service provider of that financial institution under this rule.
 By contrast, a financial institution's correspondent bank would be considered its service provider.
-Nevertheless, the financial institution may take into account the fact that the correspondent bank is itself a financial institution that is subject to security standards under section 501(b) when it determines the appropriate level of oversight for that service provider. $\7\$ subservicer would not be a ''service provider'' under the final Guidelines.
+Nevertheless, the financial institution may take into account the fact that the correspondent bank is itself a financial institution that is subject to security standards under section 501(b) when it determines the appropriate level of oversight for that service provider.7

+In situations where a service provider hires a subservicer,8 the subservicer would not be a "service provider" under the final Guidelines.
 The Agencies recognize that it would be inappropriate to impose obligations on a financial institution to select and monitor subservicers in situations where the financial institution has no contractual relationship with that person or entity.
 When conducting due diligence in selecting its service providers (see discussion of paragraph III.D., below), however, a financial institution must determine that the service provider has adequate controls to ensure that the subservicer will protect the customer information in a way that meets the objectives of these Guidelines.